dariosm/honeycomb_compass/readme.md

 5 1 E
 ````

+# REST API
+Since the bio-interface device is meant to be used by different researchers to conduct experiments, you are asked to design and implement a robut REST API that allows to operate remotely, re-using the system from the previous.

-# UI
+# Web UI
 Create a simple Web UI to visualize:
+- honeycomb grid: the user enters the shape of the honecomb so it can be initialized and rendered
-- plateau grid: the user can enter the number of rows and columns, and visualize the grid
+- bee tour: the user specifies where the bee starts, where is heading to, and visualize it the honecomb
-- rover landing: the user can specify a rover’s stating position, and visualize the rover's landing position and orientation in the grid
-- rover's final position: the user can enter instructions for a specific rover, and visualise the rover in its final position
+- final position: the user enters instructions for a specific bee, and visualise the final position